DemkivV/deep-learning-experiments/README.md

 # Deep Learning Portfolio
 Collection of various deep learning experiments with details and demos of results.
 (Work in progress.)

+Of course all demos consist of evaluation images that were never shown in training.

 1. [Autoencoders](#autoencoders)

     1.1 [Identity](#identity)